temporalio/proposals/dotnet/sdk-phase-1.md

 Notes:

-* Worker interceptors look very similar, though they are in `Temporal.Worker.Interceptors` and have `IWorkerInterceptor.InterceptActivity(ActivityInboundInterceptor)` and `IWorkerInterceptor.InterceptWorkflow(WorkflowInboundInterceptor)`
+* Worker interceptors look very similar, though they are in `Temporalio.Worker.Interceptors` and have `IWorkerInterceptor.InterceptActivity(ActivityInboundInterceptor)` and `IWorkerInterceptor.InterceptWorkflow(WorkflowInboundInterceptor)`
 * Like Go and Python, if an interceptor provided to a client implements both `IClientInterceptor` _and_